Investigating Anharmonicities in Polarization-Orientation Raman Spectra of Acene Crystals with Machine Learning: Conclusions

 It is important to emphasize that a perfect match between simulated and experimental PO-Raman patterns is not expected, as discrepancies already arise at the harmonic level due to the specific level of theory employed for the electronic structure and Raman tensor calculations.
 Other limitations include the use of finite supercell sizes which impose a finite sampling of the Brillouin zone (here a $4 \times 4 \times 4$ $q$-grid), and exclude $q$-points in the close vicinity of the Brillouin zone center.
 While the large supercell still mitigates finite-size effects and indirectly affects the dynamics at the $\Gamma$-point, our analysis of the Raman signals is fundamentally restricted to the $\Gamma$-point itself, as we stressed from the beginning.
 We note that allowing for contributions from the vicinity of the $\Gamma$-point in Raman spectroscopy could strongly affect the mode-coupling picture, by breaking fundamental symmetry restrictions and allowing modes of different irreducible representations to couple~\cite{benshalom_phononphonon_2023}.
 These contributions are very challenging to assess by molecular dynamics alone, requiring very large system sizes.

 Nevertheless, our framework demonstrates that, starting from a given theoretical baseline, we can systematically include temperature and dynamical (anharmonic) effects on top of it, providing a predictive route to assess their impact on the PO-Raman response.

-Overall, our results demonstrate that ML-driven simulations combined with established theoretical frameworks can unravel complex anharmonic phenomena in molecular crystals.
-The insights gained here advance the interpretation of PO-Raman spectra and provide a foundation for future improvements, including more robust deconvolution methods for analysis of 2-dimensional polarization orientation Raman patterns and larger-scale simulations to further bridge theory and experiment.
+Overall, we showed that ML-driven simulations combined with established theoretical frameworks can unravel complex anharmonic phenomena in molecular crystals.
+The insights gained here advance the interpretation of PO-Raman spectra and provide a route for future improvements, including more robust deconvolution methods for analysis of 2-dimensional polarization orientation Raman patterns and larger-scale simulations to further bridge theory and experiment.